Grants and Awards

 The Angus Gavin Memorial Migratory Bird Research Grant was created in 1983 with gifts from Atlantic Richfield Company (ARCO), now ConocoPhillips, and ARCO employees in honor of Angus Gavin.
 The grant supports research on migratory bird species found either permanently or seasonally in Alaska or its coastal waters, including their biology, general ecology and habitat relationships.

 Grant proposals will be accepted from scientists within the University of Alaska system, which includes graduate students and faculty members.
+Proposals can be mailed or submitted electronically.
+Only complete proposals will be considered.

 Gavin Submission Checklist